Large Deviations Approach to Random Recurrent Neuronal Networks: Parameter Inference and Fluctuation-Induced Transitions

 where $\eta$ is a zero--mean Gaussian process with a correlation function that is determined by $\mu(x)$,

-For $D=\frac{1}{2}$, $U(x)=-\log(A^{2}-x^{2})$, and $\phi(x)=x$, \prettyref{eq:ratefct_emp_meas} can be shown to be a equivalent to the mathematically rigorous result obtained in the seminal work by Ben Arous and Guionnet (see Appendix C).
+For $D=\frac{1}{2}$, $U(x)=-\log(A^{2}-x^{2})$, and $\phi(x)=x$, \prettyref{eq:ratefct_emp_meas} can be shown to be a equivalent to the mathematically rigorous result obtained in the seminal work by Ben Arous and Guionnet (Appendix A3).

 The rate function \prettyref{eq:ratefct_emp_meas} takes the form of a Kullback-Leibler divergence.
-Thus, it possesses a unique minimum at
+Thus, it possesses a minimum at

-which corresponds to the well-known self-consistent stochastic dynamics that is obtained in field theory \citep{Sompolinsky88_259,Crisanti18_062120,Schuecker16b_arxiv,Schuecker18_041029}.
+This most likely measure corresponds to the well-known self-consistent stochastic dynamics that is obtained in field theory \citep{Sompolinsky88_259,Crisanti18_062120,Schuecker18_041029,Helias20_970}.
 Note that the correlation function of the effective stochastic input $\eta$ at the minimum depends self-consistently on $\bar{\mu}(x)$ through \prettyref{eq:auto_corr_eta_empirical}.
+However, the rate function $H(\mu)$ contains more information.
+It quantifies the suppression of departures $\mu-\bar{\mu}$ from the most likely measure and therefore allows the assessment of fluctuations that are beyond the scope of the classical mean-field result.

 \paragraph{Parameter Inference.--}